stingus/phpds/docs/stack.md

 ### Stack usage
 The stack is a strong-typed, LIFO structure.
-It is based on the PHP array data type and PHPdt for setting the stack data type.
+It is based on the doubly LinkedList data type and PHPdt for setting the stack data type.

 The stack is constructed with `new Stack(DataTypeInterface::class)`, where the